imker25/gpsa/ReadMe.md

 - `AverageSpeed`: The average speed.
 Calculated from `Distance` and `MovingTime`.
 Measured in  `km/h`. *not valid* in case we detect no or invalid time data.
 - `UpwardsSpeed`: The average speed during upwards movement .
 Measured in  `km/h`. *not valid* in case we detect no or invalid time data.
 - `DownwardsSpeed`: The average speed during downwards movement .
 Measured in  `km/h`. *not valid* in case we detect no or invalid time data.

+The statistic summary report will include `-` (in case of csv output) or `0.0000` (in case of json output) for statistic values that make no sense.
+For example it will not calculate a sum out of speed values or the average out of time stamps.

 ## Development